 Ways to bolster the power of your general liability:

 There are some situations that general liability won’t cover.
-To make sure that your business is protected, you’ll need to add any necessary extra coverages, such as property insurance, crime insurance (which will help you protect your business from threats like burglary), or commercial auto.
-You can also add umbrella coverage, which will cover additional costs if your policy’s limits are exhausted.
+To make sure that your business is protected, you’ll need to consider different coverages, such as property insurance, crime insurance, or commercial auto.
+You can also get umbrella coverage, which can cover additional costs if your policy’s limits are exhausted.
 Umbrella is pretty much an “in case of emergency” coverage.

 General liability is essential when it comes to protecting your business.
 You don’t know what’s going to happen next week, tomorrow, or even in five minutes.
 You never know when an accident might happen or a lawsuit might get served.
 To avoid being caught facing the costs of legally defending your company, not to mention paying out the money that you’re legally required to pay to the injured party, make sure that you’ve got enough general liability to truly protect your business from anything that could come your way.